Best Parks and Scenic Running Paths in Baltimore

 This ten-mile hiking and biking trail follows its namesake Jones Falls waterway, which winds through the woods, past Cylburn Arboretum and Druid Hill Park and down to the Inner Harbor.

 Composed of 1200 acres of woods, streams and trails, Gwynns Falls/Leakin Park is one of the largest urban woodland areas in the country.
 It’s also home to the Carrie Murray Nature Center where you can learn about native species and their habitats.

 For those who don’t mind traveling a little farther to the north, Loch Raven Reservoir, which provides the drinking water for Baltimore City, offers miles of woodsy trails for running, hiking and spotting wildlife.
 On most weekends throughout the year, a stretch of road through the watershed is closed to vehicle traffic and open to pedestrians.
 Check the website for updated schedules.

 West Shore Park

-Join the scores of tots for a refreshing romp through the sprinklers at the Walter Sondheim Fountain and wrap up with picnic in the shade.
-The water is on from May through September from 10 a.m. to 10 p.m., Monday through Friday, and from 11 a.m. to 10 p.m. on the weekends.
+Try a refreshing romp on the splash pad at the Walter Sondheim Fountain followed by a picnic in the shade.
+Situated between the Maryland Science Center and the Baltimore Visitor Center, the water is on from May through September from 10 a.m. to 10 p.m., Monday through Friday, and from 11 a.m. to 10 p.m. on the weekends.

-Located near Pier 5 Hotel, Pierce’s Park is much more than just a park.
-It’s an imaginative space of discovery, where children can interact with locally created sculptures intended for climbing; homonyms engraved along the sidewalk; and even a musical fence.
+Located near the Pier 5 Hotel, Pierce’s Park is much more than a playground.
+It’s an imaginative space of discovery, where children can interact with locally created sculptures intended for climbing, a living willow tunnel and even a musical fence.